FOR A TOWN MANAGER

 Legislature to Be Asked For Town Government Changes.

-NORWOOD.
-Jan 16 — At a special town meeting last evening in Everett Hall, the report of the town charter committe, embodying a Synopsis of the proposed changes in town Government, was presented by Town Counsel James A. Halloran and accepted.
+Jan 16, 1914 — At a special town meeting last evening in Everett Hall, the report of the town charter committee, embodying a Synopsis of the proposed changes in town Government, was presented by Town Counsel James A. Halloran and accepted.
 A bill embodying the changes will be presented to the Legislature tomorrow.

 The plan provides for a general town manager, who shall be the administrative head of all departments of the town and shall purchase supplies, except books for the Public Library and schools, hire and discharge assistants and employees, have charge of the Police Department, and act in an advisory capacity to the Selectmen.
 He shall be appointed by the Selectmen and be removed at their will.